BrunnoFraga/Pager/README.md

 ```

 Creating
-10 IS TOTAL ITENS TO SHOW
+10 is total itens to show
 ```
 $pager = new pager($yourArrayList, $p, 10);
 ```